Shopping cart

 Spirit of the Earth

-This book includes quotations on the beauty and meaning of nature from men and women of nearly fifty North American tribes.
-The illustrations include historical photographs of American Indians, as well as a wide selection of contemporary photographs showing the diversity of North American landscapes.
-These quotations and photographs beautifully present something of nature's timeless message.
-This message can be summed up in the well-known Sioux phrase often used in prayer: "We are all related."
+Within the book are carefully authenticated quotations from men and women of nearly fifty North American tribes.
+The illustrations include historical photographs of American Indians, as well as a wide selection of contemporary photographs showing the diversity of the North American natural world.
+Together, these quotations and photographs beautifully present something of nature's timeless message.

 Uprising